NovaTech-Ethiopia/.github/profile/README.md

-# Welcome to Hub Tech
+# Welcome to Waliya Tech

-Welcome to Hub Tech's GitHub!
+Welcome to Waliya Tech's GitHub!
 We specialize in full-stack website development, creating robust, scalable, and user-friendly web applications.
 Our team is committed to delivering high-quality solutions using the latest technologies and best practices in the industry.

 ## Table of Contents